Web Design Backgrounds and Textures How to Tips

 Using Initials for the Background

-initials as background The example to the left is initials with the initials faded enough so they won't interfere with the text on the page.
+The image of initials is faded enough so the image won't interfere with the text on the page.

 Using a landscape scene for a Background

-The example to the right is an image that covers the background of a small page and tiles to the right with text overlaying the image.
+This example is an image that covers the background of a small page and tiles to the right with text overlaying the image.
 The contents of the page can't be any longer than the image and the text needs to be placed where the darkest parts of image won't distort the text.
 The image needs to be able to tile to the right but not downwards.
-A landscape scene with lots of sky will usually work for this. background image with text overlay
+A landscape scene with lots of sky will usually work for this.

 backgrounds on the Background Tutorials page